 Let’s experiment with friction

 We’ve made friction ramps before, but this version is so easy I wanted to share it as well.

 Divide the tray into three lengthways and choose two different surfaces to test.
 The third surface will be the smooth inside of the tray.

-Place 5 books under the tray and check the toy figure slides down the ramp without a push.
-If it doesn’t add a few extra books.
+Place five books under the tray and check the toy figure slides down the ramp without a push.
+If it doesn’t, add a few extra books.

 Place the toy at the top of the ramp and time how long it takes to reach the bottom on each surface.

-If you want extra reliable results repeat each slide three times and find the average time for each slide.
+If you want extra reliable results, repeat each slide three times and find the average time for each.